Qonfused/OSX-Hyper-V/docs/README.md

 Refer to the [CHANGELOG](/docs/CHANGELOG.md) or [SemVer board](#) for changes implemented per release version.

 ### macOS Version Support:

-> [!IMPORTANT]
-> Beta versions of macOS may require the boot arg `-lilubetaall` to be set in the `boot-args` section of your config.plist.
-This is needed to allow Lilu and all dependent plugins to load on macOS versions that are not yet officially supported.

 > [!NOTE]
 > Installations of OS X Tiger (10.4) to Snow Leopard (10.6) are not possible directly.
 It is recommended to first install a newer version of macOS and restore to the desired version using a [disk image provided by Acidanthera](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-dmg.html).